・日期｜2021.12.14 – 2022.01.09

 The overwhelming feeling of “climate change” represents a constant wavering – always somewhere between anxiety and helplessness.
 Or, as Donna Haraway has suggested, we now find ourselves caught in a state of “indecisive agitation”.

 Zone Sound Creative has partnered together with the multidisciplinary laboratory dériveLAB and culture space BEMA from Mexico to form an international collaboration.
-Artists from Taiwan and South America with backgrounds exploring the connections between art and technology were invited to respond to the notion of “Environmental Sensory” by drawing from the perspective of their own individual art practices.
+Artists from Taiwan and Latin America with backgrounds exploring the connections between art and technology were invited to respond to the notion of “Environmental Sensory” by drawing from the perspective of their own individual art practices.

 After a year of exchange, remote collaboration has allowed artists from different cities to execute this project in unison.
-Those taking part have utilised modular components to connect open source environmental sensor networks, develop prototypes of the installation using digital fabrication technology, and have held regular and staged public events both in Taiwan and South America.
+Those taking part have utilised modular components to connect open source environmental sensor networks, develop prototypes of the installation using digital fabrication technology, and have held regular and staged public events both in Taiwan and Latin America.
 In Mexico, dériveLAB launched the PIP Ciudad Futuro project, building a huge futuristic environmental monitoring structure in the city; the installations in Taiwan have been developed to adapt to local conditions, offering a series of devices that can be moved around the city.
 In addition, they are reliant on the physical intervention of the audience as the operator to provide a reflection of the disturbances to the surrounding environment – sensing the visible/invisible layers in our daily life, and to blur the boundary between the audience and the artists.

 Selecting as its general theme the topic of civic science and art, the program plans to hold a forthcoming series of lectures and publish online features.
-An important aim here is to widen the process of interdisciplinary and cultural discussion between Taiwanese and South American artists and to promote dialogue and understanding between different fields.
+An important aim here is to widen the process of interdisciplinary and cultural discussion between Taiwanese and Latin American artists and to promote dialogue and understanding between different fields.
 The findings of this project will be presented at a series of online events throughout November, and the exhibition will be held on December 4th at Frontier Gallery No. 71, Treasure Hill Artists Village (Taiwan).